Updated: February 7, 2019

 A: The ice time for this short track speed skating summer camp will be at the AJL Arena in Dieppe, NB.
 (Olympic Ice Surface)

-Q: What is the minimum age for participation?
+Q: What is the minimum age for this summer speed skating camp participation?

-A: For the High-Performance program: The minimum age is 11 years old by June 30, 2018.
-Ages for the Learn to Speed Skate program is from 6 to 11 by June 30, 2018.
-All participants must be able to skate with long blades and be active 2017-2018 SSC speed skating club members.
+A: High-Performance program: The minimum age is 11 years old by June 30, 2019.
+Ages for the Learn to Speed Skate program is from 6 to 11 by June 30, 2019.
+All participants must be able to skate with long blades and be an active 2018-2019 SSC speed skating club members (or) an active member of an ISU recognized speed skating club.

 Q: Is there an early bird registration date and fee for the High Performance program?

-Q: When is the HP $330 balance owing for the High Performance program due?
+Q: When is the HP $330 balance due for the High Performance program?

-A: June 15 – HP Program Balance Owing Deadline: The balance owing of $330, for those who paid a $250 deposit before April 30, must be paid in full before June 15.
-You will lose your deposit and reserved summer camp spot should the balance owing not be paid in full before June 15, 2018.
-Only full payments of $680 will be accepted for the HP program after June 15, 2018.
+A: May 31 – HP Program Balance Owing Deadline: The balance owing of $330, for those who paid the $250 deposit before March 31, must be paid in full before May 31, 2019.
+You will lose your deposit and reserved summer camp spot should the balance owing not be paid in full prior to May 31, 2019.
+Only full payments of $580 will be accepted for the HP program after May 31, 2019.

 Q: Will a registered skater be automatically guaranteed a spot in the high-performance short track speed skating summer camp program?

-A: Deposits are non-refundable after five (5) business days after registration however those who pay the full camp amount upon registration can qualify for a partial refund (i.e. full amount less the regular deposit amount) upon reception of a writing request via email sent to the camp administrator.
-There are No refunds after five (5) business days of completing your online registration and your PayPal® payment has been received.
+A: Payments are non-refundable five (5) business days after registration.
+However, those who pay the full camp amount upon registration can qualify for a partial refund (i.e. full amount less the regular $250 deposit amount for HP or $100 for LTSS) upon reception of a writing request via email sent to the camp administrator.
+There are No deposit refunds after five (5) business days of completing your online registration and your PayPal® payment has been received.
 Any request cancelation/refund request will be considered on an individual basis by the Codiac Summer Camp director.
-Cancelations due to medical reasons must be accompanied by a doctor’s note stating the reason why the skater cannot attend the camp at the time of request.
+Cancelations due to medical or accidental reasons prior to May 31, 2019 must be accompanied by a doctor’s note stating the reason why the skater cannot attend the camp at the time of request.

 If you have any other concerns or issues, please contact the Codiac Summer Camp Director: Click Here